thunderbird/webext-docs/action.rst

 .. api-section-annotation-hack::

-Enables the action for a tab.
-By default, an action is enabled.
+Enables the action button for a tab.
+By default, an action button is enabled.

 .. api-header::
    :label: Parameters